wearedayone/casino-tycoon/contract/GameV4/README.md

 DEPLOY GUIDE

+0. Prepare

+- Double check to ensure all .env.your_env files are ready
+- Run script/tasks/generateGameConfig.js to get 2 game.config.json files in contract folder && script folder

 1. Double check hardhat.config.js to ensure includes your network

 2. Fill in secret keys in secrets.json for your network